 Grant in 2018

-eGrove Education is a software company focused on enhancing spatial visualization skills through its application, Spatial Vis.
-This educational tool is designed to support students in Engineering, Career and Technical Education (CTE), and other disciplines by providing online lessons in freehand sketching, 2D rotation, 3D drawing, orthographic views, tetrominoes, and flat patterns.
-The software features an automatic grading system, personalized feedback, an incentive system based on stars, animated hints, and a teacher interface, allowing students to engage with the material independently and improve their academic performance.
-By promoting these essential skills, eGrove Education aims to positively impact students' GPAs and graduation rates.
+eGrove Education is a software company focused on enhancing spatial visualization skills among students, particularly those in Engineering, Career and Technical Education (CTE), and related disciplines.
+The company's primary product, Spatial Vis, offers a comprehensive suite of online lessons covering essential topics such as 2D rotation, 3D drawing, orthographic views, tetrominoes, and flat patterns.
+This educational software features an automatic grading system, personalized feedback, an incentive mechanism, and animated hints, allowing students to learn independently at their convenience.
+By providing these tools, eGrove Education aims to improve academic performance and graduation rates among its users.

 Teton Simulation